Is your ball python wheezing?

 Today, we’re going to share with you the three most common reasons why ball pythons develop a wheeze, plus give you some tips on what to do if your ball python is wheezing.

-The three most common reasons why Ball Pythons develop a wheeze are respiratory infections, parasitic infections, and incomplete sheds.
+The three most common reasons Ball Pythons develop a wheeze are respiratory, parasitic, and incomplete sheds.

-Respiratory Infections (RI) are one of the most common reasons Ball Pythons develop a wheeze.
+Respiratory Infections (RI) are among the most common reasons Ball Pythons develop a wheeze.

 RI affects a snake’s throat, lungs, and nose (respiratory system), often causing symptoms like runny nose, mucus blocking the nose, mucus around the mouth, heavy breathing, wheezing, refusal to eat, and lack of energy.